IzumiSy/validatable-record/README.md

 ```

 ## Usage
+ValidatableRecord returns `Record` in Immutable.js for extending your own class.
 Usage is almost the same as `Record` in Immutable.js, but it has the power of `validate.js`.
 With ValidatableRecord, you can define models with built-in validation logic.
 ```js
 const ManRecord = ValidatableRecord({
   name: null,